 A well socialized dog will remain calm and any future obedience training can curtail some of their more rowdy inclinations.

 In the early 1800s, there was a high demand for a medium sized dog that could retrieve fallen game with ease and without harming it too much.
-The golden retriever was the perfect dog for the job.
+The Golden was the perfect dog for the job.

 Their webbed paws helped them traverse water with ease and their soft gums were helpful when retrieving birds and other game without harming it further.

-The origins of the Golden Retriever breed can be traced back to Inverness, Scotland, where a Lord Tweedmouth was developing the breed on his estate.
+The origins of this Retriever breed can be traced back to Inverness, Scotland, where a Lord Tweedmouth was developing the breed on his estate.
 They were dubbed “golden retrievers” because of their apparent coppery, golden coat and their natural ability to retrieve.

 This breed is thought to have made their first appearances in North America in the late 1890’s.
 No written records were kept until they were first exhibited in the 1920s dog shows.

-Initially hunting dogs, golden retrievers made their way into their life as family dogs through their social and loyal personalities.
+Initially hunting dogs, these dogs made their way into their life as family dogs through their social and loyal personalities.

 The American Kennel Club first recognized the golden 1925.